real-jame/realjame-old/blog/_posts/2023-05-27-general-update-2.md

 After all, website documentation isn't really necessary anymore, right?

-{% include image.html url="/devlog/media/wiki-2-ArchivedPages.jpeg" alt="Screenshot of the \"Archived Pages\" section of the Roblox Legacy Docs site, containing all the website documentation pages." caption="Don't worry, they've been preserved." width="" height="" %}
+{% include image.html url="/devlog/media/wiki-2-ArchivedPages.jpeg" alt="Screenshot of the \"Archived Pages\" section of the Roblox Legacy Docs site, containing all the website documentation pages." caption="Don't worry, they've been preserved." x="" y="" %}

 I do want to make articles about the project though.
 Like how I started it in the first place, not knowing anything about MediaWiki (the server software used).
 Or our progress, including a newfound interest in April.